-The Ed.D. program requires 34 hours of coursework, 12 credits of dissertation, and 14 elective credits.
-The 34 hours of coursework are accomplished in a cohort, including two intensive summers, two fall and spring terms, and a field research practicum in the third summer.
+The credits of cohort-based coursework are accomplished in two intensive summers, two fall and spring terms, and a research dissemination class in the third summer.
 Students take the 12 credits of dissertation with the support of a dissertation committee, typically over a 1-2 year period, depending on research design.
+Students work with their advisor to determine timing and choice of elective credits, as needed.